jwtk/jjwt/README.md

 You read (parse) a JWE as follows:

 1. Use the `Jwts.parserBuilder()` method to create a `JwtParserBuilder` instance.
-2. Tell the `JwtParserBuilder` which key to use during decryption.
-That can be either:
-   * A statically-configured `SecretKey`, `Password`, or asymmetric `PublicKey`, or,
-   * A dynamic [Key Locator](#key-locator) used to look up a key at runtime based on the JWE being parsed.
+2. Call either [setKeyLocator](#key-locator) or `decryptWith` methods to determine the key used to decrypt the JWE.
-3. Call the `JwtParserBuilder`'s `build()` method to create a thread-safe `JwtParser`.
+4. Call the `JwtParserBuilder`'s `build()` method to create a thread-safe `JwtParser`.
-4. Parse the jwe string with the `JwtParser`'s `parseClaimsJwe` or `parseContentJwe` method.
+5. Parse the jwe string with the `JwtParser`'s `parseClaimsJwe` or `parseContentJwe` method.
-5. Wrap the entire call is in a try/catch block in case decryption or integrity verification fails.
+6. Wrap the entire call is in a try/catch block in case decryption or integrity verification fails.

 For example: